 Writtle series of books about Writtle's history and archaeology to

-Writtle Villagers of their heritage.
+update the Writtle Villagers of their heritage.

-has been produced with the Heritage Lottery fund's
+produced with the Heritage Lottery fund's

-Village life in misfortune and war:-
+Village life through misfortune

-Describes the investigations and research by Heritage Writtle
+It describes the investigations and research by Heritage Writtle

-and Writtle Archives into events that have shaped
+and Writtle Archives into events that have shaped our

-This book has been produced with a Heritage Lottery Grant " All our
+It has been produced with a Heritage Lottery Grant " All our

 stories" and support from Cambridge Community Heritage.
+The book is

 Writtle gives talks to local organisations